Below are the combined sailing instructions for both dinghy and cruiser competitors.

 19. Committee Boat Starts

 19.1.
-When a committee boat start is used, a flag (2nd substitute) should be flown at the clubhouse to indicate that it will be a committee boat start.
-The start sequence will be in accordance with RRS 26 with all fleets starting together.
+When a committee boat start is used the start sequence will be in accordance with RRS 26 with all fleets starting together.
 This alters the normal start sequence as detailed above.

 20. Shortening Courses